dgroomes/java-io-playground/read-file/README.md

 ## Instructions

 1. Use Java 8 or higher (Gradle depends on this version of Java or higher)
-1. Execute `./gradlew run --args "README.md BUFFERED"` to run the program.
+1. Execute `./gradlew run --args "README.md buffered"` to run the program.
 It will read the `README.md` file.
     1. Suggestion: instead of `README.md`, try a larger file.
 You can use the `write-file` sub-project to generate a large file.
-    1. Try different read techniques besides `BUFFERED`.
+    1. Try different read techniques besides `buffered`.
 See the enum `ReadTechnique.java` for more information.